top of page

 Once we have your form and referral (and test results if requested) we will be able to contact you quickly should an earlier appointment become available.

-Please ensure you have a referral emailed to us a week prior to your appointment.
-Sometimes referring surgeons send the referral direct to us, please check with your referring surgeon if you are unsure as to whether they are sending us the referral direct.
+We need your written referral prior to us making an appointment for you.
+If you have not been given a referral at your appointment, please check with your referring surgeon if you are unsure as to whether they are sending us the referral direct.

 Has your surgeon requested that you have any tests done prior to seeing us?